sparkflows/sparkflows-docs/docs/installation/installation/windows-tgz/windows-install.rst

 Sparkflows can be installed to run independently on Windows.

-Installation Steps of Fire Insights with H2 DB
+Installation Steps of Sparkflows with H2 DB
 ----------------------------------------------

 * Download the fire tgz file from: